-There are four sheltered housing schemes operated by Registered Social Landlords providing 113 one and two bedroom homes for rent and three private sector retirement schemes for leasehold ownership, providing just over 91 one and two bedroomed homes.
+There are three sheltered housing schemes operated by Registered Social Landlords providing 95 one and two bedroom homes for rent and 18 for sale as well as three private sector retirement schemes for leasehold ownership, providing just over 100 one and two bedroomed homes.

-The Council owns 2 two extra care housing sites with a total of 73 units, and demand for these units is high, and in partnership with Hanover has developed a new purpose built extra care scheme which provides 18 one bedroom and 47 two bedroom extra care flats for rent and sale.
+Thurrock Council owns 2 two extra care housing sites with a total of 73 units, demand for these units is high.
+The Council in partnership with Hanover has developed a new purpose built extra care scheme which provides an additional 18 one bedroom and 47 two bedroom extra care flats.